 © UNDP Eritrea / Elizabeth Mwaniki

-The SDG Investor Maps are a market intelligence product produced by UNDP Country Offices and partners to help private investors (funds, financiers, corporations) identify investment opportunities and business models that have significant potential to advance the SDGs.
-The aim of the SDG Investor Maps is to provide investors with actionable data and insights to enable them to use their capital for good, while making a financial profit.
-UNDP's aim is to contribute to filling the SDG-financing gap by directing private capital to where it can most make a difference to people and the planet.
+The SDG Investor Map is a market intelligence product produced by UNDP Country Offices and partners to help private investors (funds, financiers, corporations) identify investment opportunities and business models that have significant potential to advance the SDGs.
+The aim of the SDG Investor Map is to provide investors with actionable data and insights to enable them to use their capital for good, while making a financial profit.
+UNDP thereby helps to contribute to filling the SDG-financing gap by directing private capital to where it can most make a difference to people and the planet.

 A Standardized 8-Step Methodology